bsolbmoore/Markdown-Previewer/README.md

 # Markdown-Previewer
-Markdown previewer made in html
+Markdown previewer built using HTML, CSS, and JSX, indexEmbed is a version that combines all 3.
+Made for FCC.